MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelineobj-getpropertysetter.md

-﻿---
+---
-Description: 'The GetPropertySetter method retrieves the object''s property setter.
-When the object is rendered, the property information contained in the property setter is applied to the object.' ms.assetid: '7a9c5ee4-2df6-4eaa-a583-5efea0cf7bde'
+Description: The GetPropertySetter method retrieves the objects property setter.
+When the object is rendered, the property information contained in the property setter is applied to the object. ms.assetid: 7a9c5ee4-2df6-4eaa-a583-5efea0cf7bde
-title: 'IAMTimelineObj::GetPropertySetter method'
+title: IAMTimelineObjGetPropertySetter method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimelineObj::GetPropertySetter method